Before - archived screenshot of original lot page images not retained (L)

 Role: Lead Digital Designer at Star Digital

-Skills: UI Design, Information Architecture, Interaction Design, Client Collaboration, QA & UAT
+UI Design, Information Architecture, Interaction Design, Client Collaboration, QA & UAT